-Some general contractors spend years putting together a trusted crew of subcontractors that they can rely on.
-Lining up the subs takes time, lots of trial and error, and many, many jobs.
-But if you’re new, or a homeowner acting as your own GC, you don’t have that kind of time.
+General contractors spend years putting together a crew of subcontractors that they can rely on.
+Lining up the right subs can take time, but it doesn’t have to.
 You need to know how to find the best subcontractors in construction right now — and get them working for you.

 This guide will help expedite the process.
-It contains some helpful tips and starting points you can use to suss out your subcontractor situation and get your job off the ground — from how to find a subcontractor, to prequalifying and hiring them.
+It contains some helpful tips and starting points you can use to suss out your subcontractor situation and get your job off the ground, including how to find a subcontractor, how to prequalify, and what to do during the hiring process.

 Once signed up and ready to go, you’ll want to post a Request for Proposal to pique subs’ interest.
 Be sure to mention some important details about the project and what you’re looking for so you’re not wasting your time or the time of the subs applying.

-If you’re more comfortable tracking down prospective subcontractors via social media, it’s doable.
-Some local chapters of the above-mentioned organizations have groups and pages on popular social sites.
-Plus, every (good) business has a social presence these days, and their profiles typically serve as a portfolio of sorts.
+Nearly every business has a social presence these days, and their profiles typically serve as a portfolio of sorts.

 Be sure to peruse all the pictures the sub has posted on their social page, and read comments and reviews.
 Remember, the goal is to hire a professional outfit.
 If you can spot safety violations or unprofessional behavior in their shots, you already know everything you need to.